Linux terminal is not as scary as you think.

 Once installed, you can use it like this:

-You can refer to its man page for additional configuration and options.
+You can refer to this article for additional configuration and options.

 4. jp2a: Convert images into ASCII art